JuliaData/IndexedTables.jl/README.md

 If the given indices exactly match the element types of the index columns, then the result is a scalar.
-In other cases, a new `Table` is returned, giving data for all matching
+In other cases, a new `IndexedTable` is returned, giving data for all matching
 locations:

     julia> hitemps["Boston", :]